 If there is a petroleum product shortage, consumers will primarily be worried about whether they will be able to continue buying the products they need.
-SAGESS plays an instrumental role in managing national and international supply crises by being able to release products on short notice and in a coordinated manner when so ordered by the French Department of Climate and Energy (Direction générale de l'energie et du climat, DGEC), which is part of the Ministry of Ecological Transition (Ministère de la Transition écologique).
+SAGESS plays an instrumental role in managing national and international supply crises by being able to release products on short notice and in a coordinated manner when so ordered by the French Directorate-General of Energy and Climate, which is part of the Ministry of Ecological Transition (Ministère de la Transition écologique).

-CSR risks and KPIs 2019 2020 Target Risk 5: Helping manage su apply crises 5-A Percentage of orders managed by SAGESS by the deadlines defined by the strategic reserve release decree 100% 100% 100% 5-B Number of orders rejected by storage providers 1 0 0
+CSR Risk and KPIs 2020 2021 Target Risk 5: Helping manage supply crises 5-A Percentage of orders managed by SAGESS by the deadlines defined by the strategic reserve release decree 100% 100% 100% 5-B Number of orders rejected by storage providers 0 0 0